AlekseiMaide/NeuralNetworkDesign/src/layer/readme.md

     f = activation/transfer function.
     A = Output Matrix

+W matrix rows represent neurons and columns represent the weights for given inputs which means that P (and B) matrix columns match those accordingly.

 #### Example:

 Initialize a layer of 5 neurons and 2 inputs and sigmoid function as activation.\
 Layer weights and biases get assigned randomly.\
-Pass one 1 dimensional matricies (vectors) of 2 inputs to layer for processing.
+Pass one 1 dimensional matricies (vectors) of 2 inputs to layer for processing.\
+Since there are 5 neurons, there is also 5 outputs.

     std::function<double(double)> sigmoid = [](auto x) { return 1 / (1 + exp(-x)); };